-AUTO RANGE -- The Auto Range feature allows you to simply turn on the unit and begin fishing.
-To enter Auto Range, press RANGE.
-Now use the UP button to highlight "Auto".
-Now press MENU, and the LX-9 will automatically lock into the appropriate depth range.
-For instance, in 32 feet of water, the LX-9 will lock into the 40 foot range.
-In 45 feet of water the LX-9 will automatically lock into the 60 foot range.
+AUTO RANGE - Selecting AUTO will put the Digital Sonar into a sort of "search mode" where it will detect the bottom and automatically lock into one of the nine ranges [10, 20, 40, 60, 80, 120, 180, 240, and 300].
+This is a feature that allows you to simply turn on the unit and begin fishing.
+To enter Auto Range, press RANGE, and use the UP button to highlight "Auto", and the Digital Sonar will automatically lock into the appropriate depth range.
+In 45 feet of water the Digital Sonar will automatically lock into the 60 foot range.